Catalina Island bison herd: History

-Registered as privately-owned agricultural livestock in a fenced-restricted area, it has been commonly reported that the bison were imported in 1924 for the silent film version of Zane Grey's Western tale, The Vanishing American.
+Registered as privately owned agricultural livestock in a fenced-restricted area, it has been commonly reported that the bison were imported in 1924 for the silent film version of Zane Grey's Western tale, The Vanishing American.
 However, the 1925 version of The Vanishing American does not contain any bison and shows no terrain that resembles Catalina, according to Jim Watson, columnist for The Catalina Islander newspaper.
-In an October 6, 1938 article in The Catalina Islander, he attributes the bison arrival to the filming of The Thundering Herd, a silent film released in 1925.
+In an October 6, 1938 article in The Catalina Islander, he attributes the bison's arrival to the filming of The Thundering Herd, a silent film released in 1925.
 A September 1938 article in Nation's Business said the herd then numbered about 30 animals and was left behind with Wrigley's permission after a Lasky Western filmed on the island in 1925.
 Contemporaneous reports in the Los Angeles Times and New York Times state that The Thundering Herd used a collection of Yellowstone National Park animals herded together for the movie.
 Other shooting locations were the Sierra Nevada mountains and Calabasas.

 AllAboutBison.com, citing newspaper sources and national herd records, argues that the bison were filmed in Yellowstone and then some surplus animals from that herd were sent to Catalina Island by Lasky executives as a bison savings account of sorts, to be used as future events warrant.
-Newspaper accounts datelined December 11, 1924 state that 16 bison of 86 culls from the Yellowstone herd (which had numbered 780 on August 1, 1924) had been sent to California and then were headed to Catalina.
+On December 11, 1924 (based on the dateline in several newspaper accounts) 16 bison of 86 culls from the Yellowstone herd (which had numbered 780 on August 1, 1924) had been sent to California and then were headed to Catalina.

 Other animals culled that year went to cities, game preserves, forests and private estates, plus a pair to Flo Zeigfield.
 Except for shipping and handling in the form of freight fees, the bison were free upon request, although supplies were limited.

 A 1949 report on a bison roundup on the island claimed that it was in "1924, I think" that a film company left behind 13 "bulls and stags" in Skull Canyon.
 In 1934, Wrigley and his ranch staff bought 17 bison ("mostly cows") from Colorado.
 Five were sold to a resort in Arizona, and the other 12 were sent on the Los Angeles Stockyards and then shipped to the island by steamer.

 A 1961 report in Sports Illustrated stated, "Buffalo (nobody calls them bison) roam the island in two herds.
 The first was left there 30-odd years ago after the filming of a western.
 The second was introduced a few years later in hopes of supplementing the original, but the two herds refused to mingle."